AndreaBe99/computer-vision-project/README.md

 - the first concerns the fact that OpenPose is not optimized for CPU usage, and not having a device with a dedicated GPU, image processing required about ten seconds, while videos could not be analysed.
 - the second reason is that while deploying on Google Cloud using OpenPose gave me problems, as I was unable to use GPU Cuda due to the fact that my test credit for Google Cloud is almost empty.

 I decided to use mediapipe because in addition to the Pose Estimation it is also possible to obtain a mask of the human body useful for the second task of the project, when calculating the center of mass.
-Furthermore, through various searches I have found that it is more reliable than Openpose, as is written in the following article [Detection of human body landmarks - MediaPipe and OpenPose comparison](https://www.hearai.pl/post/14-openpose/)
+Furthermore, through various searches I have found that it is more reliable than Openpose, as is written in the following article [Detection of human body landmarks - MediaPipe and OpenPose comparison](https://www.hearai.pl/post/14-openpose/).

- ## Slides

-It is possible to find the slides of the presentation of the project at the following link [Computer Vision Slides](https://docs.google.com/presentation/d/1EyEG7qIevNA8es4BO4-PQPoszGo3Drr9zkRvOMwjQz8/edit?usp=sharing).

 ## Folder Structure